amarr07/Indian-Electoral-BoothSampling-and-Spatial-Analysis-Tool/README.md

 ### 4. Booth Selection Strategy
 For each cluster:
-- **Primary range**: 500m - 2km from centroid
+- **Primary range**: Selected booths are 500m - 2km apart from each other
-- **Extended range**: up to 3km if needed
+- **Extended range**: Up to 3km apart if needed
-- Selects 2 nearest booths to centroid
+- Selects 2 booths per cluster that meet distance criteria
-- Marks "Not completed" if insufficient booths
+- Marks "Not completed" if insufficient booth pairs found

 ### 5. Visualization
 - Interactive Folium maps with: